Kudakkachira

 Kudakkachira is a small village 9 km away from Palai on Pala-uzhavoor road of Ernakulam - Sabarimala state highway in Kottayam district, Kerala, India.
 It is part of Meenachil Taluk.
 The majority of people are Syrian Malabar Nasrani.
-This region is part of the midlands (adjacent to the highranges) of south-eastern kerala.
-Main income is from agriculture, mostly rubber plantations.
+This region is part of the midlands (adjacent to the highranges) of south-eastern Kerala.
+The main source of income is agriculture, mostly rubber plantations.